Environmental and Sustainability Studies B.A.

 UNC Environmental Studies students dig deep to bring local food to the community for the global good.

 At UNC, students, faculty and community members are developing resources that connect local farmers with the community and make buying local beneficial on many levels.
-In March, UNC was selected as one of 27 communities and programs nationally to receive support from the White House Rural Council’s “Local Food, Local Places” initiative.
+UNC has been selected as one of 27 communities and programs nationally to receive support from the White House Rural Council’s “Local Food, Local Places” initiative.
 The initiative offers direct technical support and expertise to community partners, integrating local food systems into regional economic action plans.
 It’s one of a number of fortuitous connections that has spurred the program.
-Learn More
+Learn More about Growing Local.

 Today, almost every career involves sustainability at some level.
 In addition to being beneficial to the environment, many companies adopt sustainability strategies to increase profits, improve efficiency, engage consumers and have a more positive impact in their communities.
 You’ll find jobs in business, government, academic institutions, the healthcare industry and more.
 The following are just a few of the possible career paths you might pursue with a bachelor’s degree in Environmental and Sustainability Studies from UNC: